remexre/remexre.github.io/_posts/2017-05-19-monto-version-3-specification-draft-1.md

 ### 3.1.3.
 Service Discovery

-To perform service discovery, the Client SHALL make a GET request to the `/monto/services` path.
-The Broker SHALL respond with an HTTP Status of 200 and a [`BrokerServiceList`](#422-brokerservicelist) Message, cooresponding to the services connected to the Broker.
+To perform Service discovery, the Client SHALL make a GET request to the `/monto/services` path.
+The Broker SHALL respond with an HTTP Status of 200 and a [`BrokerServiceList`](#422-brokerservicelist) Message, corresponding to the Services connected to the Broker.

 ### 3.1.4.
 Requesting Products

 A Client SHALL request Products by making a POST request to the `/monto/products` path, with a [`ClientRequest`](#412-clientrequest) Message as the body.

+For the purposes of dependency resolution, the "source" field of the `ClientRequest` is a "source" product.

 The Broker SHALL then acquire the appropriate Products, and respond with an HTTP Status of 200 and a [`BrokerResponse`](#423-brokerresponse)